WDI-SEA/notes/05-node-express/node-intro/03packages.md

 ### Node Packages

 Because developers are awesome, there are hundreds of thousands of already-written modules out there, ready for use!
-Each of these modules are encapsulated in a _**Node Package**_ and made available via _**Node Package Manger**_ or _**NPM**_, for short.
+Each of these modules are encapsulated in a _**Node Package**_ and made available via _**Node Package Manager**_ or _**NPM**_, for short.
 A node package is a folder that contains one or more modules, a `package.json` file, and any meta-info needed to make the modules work correctionly and play well with your node program.

 ### NPM